Free Printable: Low Carb & Keto Food ListGet It Now

 Whether you’re following a low carb or keto lifestyle, or simply trying to eat healthier, there are lots of unexpected benefits to these chocolate chip protein cookies.
 Protein keeps us full and satisfied, and it’s the building block of the cells in our bodies.
 And, this particular high protein breakfast cookie recipe has the best kind of protein… collagen!
 Collagen makes up 1/3 of the body’s protein.
 It benefits loads of systems, from hair and skin to digestion and joints.

-Paleovalley Bone Broth Protein is my favorite source of clean collagen to power my day — it mixes easily into smoothies, coffee, and batters (like this one for low carb protein waffles!).
+Paleovalley Bone Broth Protein is my favorite source of clean collagen to power my day — it mixes easily into smoothies, coffee, and batters.
 Plus, it has a neutral flavor, comes from 100% grass-fed cows, and dissolves easily in everything from coffee to protein cookie dough.
 It creates the perfect healthy cookie!

 (Save an automatic 15% at the link above!)